ezavesky/udnd_06_goldberg_vr/README.md

 is fun to view, but should be used sparingly, cheater ;-).

 ## Data Sources
+Some assets were used from the open source community and are documented below.

 * [winter hill 360 pano (skybox)](https://flic.kr/p/dU4VgM)
 * [girl in backyard - persona photo](https://www.pexels.com/photo/girl-staring-at-the-sky-630770/)
 * [toy character - persona photo](https://www.pexels.com/photo/shallow-focus-photography-of-luigi-plastic-figure-209679/)